-Bolt the iControl consoles to the floor.
-The photoeye junction box is typically mounted on the photoeye stand.
-All other junction boxes are mounted on the booth, operator platforms, or feed center, according to their function.

-Refer to your Nordson plan view drawings for locations and mounting details.
+Bolt the iControl console to the floor.
+The photoeye junction box and analog scanner box (if used) are typically mounted on the Part ID stand.
+All other junction boxes are mounted on the booth, operator platforms, feed center, or gun movers, according to their function.
+Refer to your Nordson plan view and wiring drawings for locations and mounting details.